On quantum superpositions of graphs, no-signalling and covariance

-In this section we present our main argument for using graph names rather than a physical field to define the vicinity of nodes, and that it is necessary to work at the level of a state space spanned by states corresponding to graphs, rather than a state space spanned by equivalence classes of graphs under renamings (``anonymous graphs'').
-We may also call the latter `name invariant states' and the former `name variant states', where invariance under renamings is to be understood as a type of gauge invariance of the state space.
+In this section we present our main argument for using graph names rather than an auxiliary physical field in order to designate nodes, and that it is necessary to work at the level of a state space spanned by states corresponding to named graphs, rather than a state space spanned by equivalence classes of graphs under renamings (aka `anonymous graphs').
+We may also call the latter `name invariant states' and the former `name variant states'. \VL{This invariance under renamings is to be understood as a type of gauge invariance of the state space.}

 In particular, we show that employing node names ensures we do not inadvertently introduce instantaneous signalling.
-We demonstrate this point with a simple toy theory.
+We demonstrate this point with a simple toy example.

 Consider the state space to be the span of circular graphs having $n$ number of nodes and links.
 Each of these nodes has a unique name (e.g. $w, x, y, z$) and can be in any of the following internal states (colours): empty, occupied by an $a$--moving particle, occupied by a $b$--moving particle, or, occupied by both.
 Nodes have ports $:\!\!a$ and $:\!\!b$, upon which the neighbouring nodes are attached.
 An $a$--moving particle is depicted as a half filled disk on port $a$'s side and similarly for $b$.
 Thus, each node has the state space $\mathbb{C}^4$.
 The global Hilbert space is ${\cal H}=\bigotimes_{n \in V_G} \mathbb{C}^4$, where $\bigotimes_{n \in V_G}$ denotes the tensor product over the nodes of graph $G$.